 Module 1: Online Group Study

-The most profound embodied learning in the Sexological Bodywork™ training takes place at home during erotic practice sessions.
+The most profound embodied learning in the Certificate in Sexological Bodywork™ training takes place at home during erotic practice sessions.
 Mindful somatic practice over time is the core of the home study program.
 Online video demonstrations and important sexological readings provide a survey of the new field of somatic sexology with an emphasis on education, ethical practice, erotic bodywork, masturbation coaching, anal pleasure, erotic yoga, sexual health, anatomy and scar tissue remediation.
 Each student reports at least weekly to the group about their erotic practice and learning.

 A private forum at The New School of Erotic Touch facilitates the sharing of homework assignments, while providing a place for online discussions and communications with the instructors.

 An online home-study workbook directs practice sessions, course readings and video viewing.
 Students should allocate 20 hours or more each week - or approximately 3 hours a day - for the 10 weeks of home study.
 Students are encouraged to divide their home schooling evenly between erotic practice sessions and study of video and texts.

 Completing the home study somatic enquiry reports is a prerequisite for attending Module 2, the Embodiment Intensive.

 After 10 weeks of group online learning, students and faculty come together in the flesh to practice communally in Glastonbury, SW England.
 The fourteen days of the Intensive include instruction and practice in Betty Martins' Wheel of Consent, self-massage, movement, sensate focus, mindful genital mapping and massage, breath work, scar tissue remediation and Orgasmic Yoga.
 Special emphasis is placed on learning to work with others as a sexual yoga instructor, guiding their erotic practice sessions and, whenever possible, empowering them to direct their own somatic learning.

 Every participant touches and coaches every other participant in the training.